amykimkim/HHA504_mysql_vm_vs_managed/docs/setup_notes_vm.md

 ```
 /etc/init.d/mysql restart
 ```
 6. Went into VS code to set up .py file to run and insert data.
 Ran into issues here when running the code given by professor Hants.
+Same issue that he ran into during class demonstration (time stamp 21:00 on November 3rd)

+7. Went office hours and after deleting ``` ?ssl=false ``` from line 30 and running the entire python script resolved the issue.
+I was running small chunks of code together (few lines) but it didn't always work because certain lines of code need referenced to one another when running to be successful.